ai-Ev1lC0rP/yarr-mcp/README.md

 ### Setup scripts

-Collect keys automatically with the provided scripts:
+Bootstrap the project and collect service credentials with the provided scripts:

 ```bash
 # Linux